pvsone/opa-ext-authz/envoy/docker-compose-styra-das/README.md

 The `app` in the `docker-compose.yaml` file is based on the [`open-policy-agent/contrib/api-authz`](https://github.com/open-policy-agent/contrib/tree/master/api_authz) example.

-The `envoy` instances is started with the `envoy.v3.yaml` configuration file.
-An example using the v2 APIs is also provided in `envoy.v2.yaml`.
+The `envoy` instances is started with the `envoy.yaml` configuration file.

 The `opa` instance is started with the `opa-conf.yaml` configuration file.
 It will use this configuration to communicate with Styra DAS to pull configuration and bundles, and to push decision logs.